 The Sultan of Brunei leads an extravagant lifestyle.
 Sultan Hassanal Bolkiah is worth a net of 20 billion dollars and during the 1980s was the richest man in the world.
 His palace is the world’s largest private residence, with 1,788 rooms, 257 bathrooms and a great hall that can house 5,000 guests.
 His private automobile collection of 7,000 models includes a Rolls Royce plated in 24k gold.
 The Sultan eats with golden utensils, flies in a private Boeing 747 and owns mansions across London, California and Las Vegas.

-In 1996 he commissioned Michael Jackson for a 17 million dollar private concert whose 5,000 guests included the British Royal Family.
+In 1996 he commissioned Michael Jackson for a 17 million dollar private.
+5,000 attended, including the British royals.

 At home the Sultan’s power is absolute.
 Since the anti-monarchist revolt of 1962, martial law rules in Brunei.
 In 2006 the Sultan amended the constitution to vest legislative and executive authority in himself.
-The only concessions to democracy were the creation of President and Prime Minister positions, of which the Sultan fills bost.
+The only democratic concessions were the creation of President and Prime Minister positions, of which the Sultan fills both.